Strategic Decompositions of Normal Form Games: Zero-sum Games and Potential Games: Introduction

-We are interested in zero-sum games and their variants---(i) games that are strategically equivalent to a zero-sum game, accordingly named \emph{zero-sum equivalent games}, (ii) zero-sum equivalent games which are, at the same time, equivalent to a common interest game, named \emph{zero-sum equivalent potential games} and (iii) \emph{normalized zero-sum games}.
-Our interest in zero-sum equivalent games is \com{partly}motivated by their analogous definitions \com{(construction; role)}to potential games.
-Potential games retain all the attractive properties of common interest games (the existence of a pure strategy Nash equilibrium and a potential function) because they are strategically equivalent to common interest games.
-Thus, zero-sum equivalent games are expected to retain similar desirable properties of zero-sum games as well.
-It is well-known that two-player zero-sum games with a finite number of strategies have mini-max strategies and admit a value of games which are useful tools for amenable analysis of equilibrium.
-Recently, there have been generalizations of these properties and characterizations for a special class of $n$-player zero-sum games (\citet{Bregman88, Cai15}; see Section \ref{sec:zero-eq} for an extensive discussion of zero-sum equivalent games). \com{In particular, in Section OOO we show that there exists a single function for a zero-sum equivalent game, whose \emph{minima} precisely coincide with Nash equilibria.}
+We are interested in zero-sum games and their variants---(i) games that are strategically equivalent to a zero-sum game, accordingly named \emph{zero-sum equivalent games}, (ii) potential games that are strategically equivalent to a zero-sum game, named \emph{zero-sum equivalent potential games} and (iii) \emph{zero-sum normalized games}.
+Our interest in zero-sum equivalent games is motivated by their definition being analogous to the definition of potential games.
+Potential games retain all the attractive properties of identical interest games (e.g., the existence of a potential function) because they are strategically equivalent to identical interest games.
+Thus, zero-sum equivalent games are expected to possess similar desirable properties of zero-sum games as well.
+It is well-known that two-player zero-sum games with a finite number of strategies have a mini-max solution which is the same as a Nash equilibrium.\footnote{Recently, there have been generalizations of these properties and characterizations for a special class of $n$-player zero-sum games (\citet{Bregman88, Cai15}).}

-To study these classes of zero-sum related games\com{more systematically}, we develop decomposition methods of an arbitrary normal form game and obtain several constituent components belonging to these classes and a special class of common interest games.
-Our decomposition results provide (i) characterizations for zero-sum equivalent games as well as others (e.g., Propositions \ref{prop:zero-sum-test}, \ref{prop:char-b}, and \ref{prop:n-p-pop}) and (ii) decompositions of a given game into components with distinctive equilibrium properties (Theorem \ref{thm:equi-decomp}, Figure \ref{fig:dep-eq}). \com{such as the location of equilibria and the existence of a complete mixed strategy equilibrium) about the equilibrium property of a given game.}Intuitively, a decomposition of an arbitrary game gives an idea of how the original game is ``close'' to component games with desirable properties.